therobertc/exchangejetstox/README.md

-# N.exchange Open Client (ReactJS)
+# Jetstox Open Client (ReactJS)

-N.exchange Open Client is a front-end client for [N.exchange.io](https://n.exchange/) API.
+Jetstox Open Client is a front-end client for [Jetstox.io](https://Jetstox/) API.
 The API is available to the public and its [comprehensive documentation](http://docs.nexchange2.apiary.io/) can be found here.

 ## Installation